Dudly01/pkmn/net/scripts/index.md

   </figcaption>
 </figure>

 The DV calculation works for recently caught Pokémon.
-Through battling and consuming certain items, Pokémon gain stat experience that contributes to their total stat values.
+Through battles and by consuming certain items, Pokémon gain stat experience that contributes to their total stat values.
 As this experience is hidden, the calculator assumes it to be 0.
 Calculating the DV of a Pokémon that collected plenty of this experience will be inaccurate or will result in an error.
-Read more about stat experience on [stat Bulbapedia](https://bulbapedia.bulbagarden.net/wiki/Effort_values#Stat_experience).
+Read more about stat experience on [Bulbapedia](https://bulbapedia.bulbagarden.net/wiki/Effort_values#Stat_experience).

 The DV calculation has other limitations.
 Finer details, such as the shared DV value for Spc.
 Att and Spc.
 Def, the effects of Gen II gender and the connection between the HP DV and other DVs are not yet taken into account.
 Read more about stats and DVs on [Bulbapedia](https://bulbapedia.bulbagarden.net/wiki/Individual_values#Generation_I_and_II) and [Smogon](https://www.smogon.com/ingame/guides/rby_gsc_stats).